MAKING A DIFFERENCE

 • Waste

 Our trips are also low-impact by design.
-We try to use public transport wherever possible, stay in locally owned and energy efficient accommodation.
+We try to use public transport wherever possible, stay in locally owned and energy efficient accommodations.
 We also strive to eat at locally-owned restaurants on our tours where the food has been locally sourced, therefore reducing food-mile emissions.To minimise carbon emissions on YESD tours, we make the following considerations:Local services – We engage locally-owned and operated services, supporting local people and not using carbon-intensive supply chains.Local transport – We use local public transport wherever we can to reduce fuel usage per passenger.
-Water conservation – We support initiatives that encourage conservative use of water and hot water such as low-flow shower roses.Local food and goods – We endeavor to include and strongly encourage our tourists to purchase locally produced food and goods.
-This reduces the ’embodied energy’ (energy consumed through production and transport) of the food and goods purchased by our passengers.Water bottles – We encourage our passengers to refill their water bottles from water ‘bubblers’ where available to avoid the unnecessary purchase of bottled water and the subsequent waste disposal issues.Economic empowerment – Economic empowerment of local communities through tourism can help improve education and health services, water supplies and sanitation and reduce dependence on non-sustainable livelihoods such as deforestation.Local employment – We communicate with local leaders and guides so that we can learn about their culture and way of life and put money into local hands and economies.
-This allows YESD to learn from indigenous rural communities, their relationship to the land and how they’ve practiced sustainable agriculture for centuries.
+Water conservation – We support initiatives that encourage conservative use of water and hot water such as low-flow shower heads.Local food and goods – We endeavor to include and strongly encourage our tourists to purchase locally produced food and goods.
+This reduces the ’embodied energy’ (energy consumed through production and transport) of the food and goods purchased by our passengers.Water bottles – We encourage our passengers to refill their water bottles from water ‘bubblers’ where available to avoid the unnecessary purchase of bottled water and the subsequent waste disposal issues.Economic empowerment – Economic empowerment of local communities through tourism can help improve education and health services, water supplies and sanitation and reduce dependence on non-sustainable practices such as deforestation.Local employment – We communicate with local leaders and guides so that we can learn about their culture and way of life and put money into local hands and economies.
+This allows YESD to learn from indigenous rural communities, their relationship to the land, and how they’ve practiced sustainable agriculture for centuries.
 Recycling – YESD leaders also promote awareness of how tourists can reduce, reuse, recycle and the appropriate ways to dispose of waste on their tours.

 On our flights

-We encourage all customers to offset their most intensive carbon portion of their trip – their flight, by booking their air travel with a flight company that provide a carbon offset option.
+We encourage all customers to offset their most intensive carbon portion of their trip – their flight, by booking their air travel with a flight company that provides a carbon offset option.
 The emissions produced from flights are calculated (from departure region to destination region) and the cost of offsetting that flight is then included in the price quoted.
 Carbon offsets are optional, however, we encourage our customers to help us tackle climate change by selecting this option.If you book a carbon offset flight, you’ll fly with the knowledge that your environmental impact has been reduced!

 In our office